Executive Committee Bio

 Janine Burke-Wells is the Executive Director of the North East Biosolids & Residuals Association, a position she has held since May 2019.
 Prior to joining NEBRA, Janine worked as a public servant for over three decades – 10 years with the U.S. Environmental Protection Agency and over 20 years in local government where she managed the wastewater systems in West Warwick and Warwick (Rhode Island).
 Ms. Burke-Wells earned a degree in chemical engineering from the University of Rhode Island and a Master of Public Administration degree from Northeastern University.
 She represents the State of Rhode Island to the New England Interstate Water Pollution Control Commission.
 Ms. Burke-Wells has served NEWEA in many capacities including President in 2018.
 She is a member of NEWEA’s Select Society of Sanitary Sludge Shovelers.
 She continues to maintain a Rhode Island Wastewater Operator’s license which someone went out of their way to help her obtain early on in her clean water career.

-Virgil Lloyd, WEF Delegate
+Nick Ellis, WEF Delegate

 Emily Cole-Prescott, WEF Delegate